 - Give praise and attention to positive behaviors and attitudes.

 - Be available for your child.
-Engage in active listening, even if it’s hard because of either the emotional distress of your kid or his limited vocabulary.
+Engage in active listening, even if it’s hard because of your little one’s emotional distress or their limited vocabulary.

-- Remember that your son is doing the best he can with the tools and capacities at hand.
-Help him control “bad” behaviors by figuring out the reasons behind them, and then either change the cause or heal the emotions associated to them.
+- Remember that your child is doing the best they can with the tools and capacities at hand.
+Help them control “bad” behaviors by figuring out the reasons behind them, and then either change the cause or heal the emotions associated to them.

 - Have age-appropriate expectations and be consistent with them.
 Explaining rules and how to obey them is essential.